Linouth/zig-pico/README.md

 Blinky LED :D

+## TODOs

+- [ ] Figure out how to define the Bootrom aeabi function such that they are called by the compiler.
+- [ ] Find a way to determine at compile time what modules are used (e.g. by checking whether Gpio.init is called in the code) and add some global init that prepare the cpu by clearing reset registers etc.
+- [ ]

 ## Notes

 - All peripherals are put in 'reset' state after a hard reset.
 You cannot write